TABLE OF CONTENTS

 - What can I do about the amount of spam I get now?

-- What can I do to minimize the amount of spam I get in the future?
+- What can I do to decrease the amount of spam I get in the future?

 What is spam?